Key Takeaways

 Equally, the Virginia Residential Landlord-Tenant Act grants landlords the following rights in a lease.

-• Hike rent by any amount and do so as frequently as you choose.
+Change the monthly rent cost by any amount and do so as frequently as you choose.

-• Not to provide a grace period before charging a late rent fee, unless the lease says otherwise.
+Not to provide a grace period before charging a fee for unpaid rent, unless the lease says otherwise.

 These rights aren’t without responsibilities, though.
 In Virginia, landlords must do the following in a landlord-tenant relationship.

-• Make necessary repairs within 14-21 days after getting notified.
+Make necessary repairs to the rental within 14-21 days after getting notified.

 An Overview of the Landlord-Tenant Laws in Virginia